PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-Now, try to update your form and you will get the `forbidden` message.
+Now, try to update your form, and you will get the `forbidden` message.

 ![010-forbidden](./images/010-forbidden.png)

-In order for this to work, we need to give permission in Strapi's Admin to allow us to make the changes.
+In order for this to work, we need to grant permission to make the changes in Strapi's Admin.

 ![add-user-permission](./images/011-add-user-permission.png)

-**note:** One thing to keep in mind, you should take an additional step to protect your **User** route by creating an additional `policy` that will only allow you to update your own user date.
+**note:** One thing to remember is that you should take an additional step to protect your **User** route by creating an additional `policy` that will only allow you to update your user data.

-We will cover this as an addendum after we complete this serries.
+We will cover this as a supplement after we complete this series.

-But let's try to update our profile and see if it works.
+Let's try to update our profile and see if it works.

 ![012-form-update](./images/012-form-update.gif)

 Now that we can update our profile.
-Let's take a look how we can upload files in Next.js.
+Let's take a look at how we can upload files in Next.js.

 ### Uploading Files In Next.js Using Server Actions.

-We are now going to focus on how to handle file upload in **Next.js** with **Server Actions**.
+We will now focus on handling file upload in **Next.js** with **Server Actions**.
 But before we can do that, let's create an **ImagePicker** component.

-Navigate to `src/components/custom` and create a file called `ImagePicker.tsx` and paste the following code.
+Navigate to `src/components/custom`, create a file called `ImagePicker.tsx,`, and paste the following code.

 ```jsx
 "use client";